Dijeomah/demo_credit/README.md

 # DEMO CREDIT TEST APP

-* This project is a simple demo credit application for lendqr test.
+* This project is a simple demo credit application for learning NodeJs, Typescript and Knexjs.

 # Routes